digbang/laravel-1/readme.md

 ## Overriding php configuration

 ### Overriding php ini default configurations
-In order to override .ini configurations, create a ``custom.ini`` file in `./docker/php/conf.d` directory on the root of the project.
+In order to override .ini configurations, use the `custom.ini` file in `./docker/php/conf.d` directory on the root of the project.

 > It's recommended to change `upload_max_filesize`, `post_max_size`.
 Have in mind this values should be changed in all environments.

-> It's recommended to change `memory_limit`.
+> It's recommended to change `memory_limit` if you need it.
 In this case, only in dev environments.

 ### Overriding extensions configuration
-In order to override any extension setting you should be able to put the corresponding ``.ini`` file inside `/docker/php/conf.d` directory on the root of the project.
+In order to override any extension setting you should be able to put the corresponding `.ini` file inside `/docker/php/conf.d` directory on the root of the project.

-> Remember, by convention any extension config file should be named as ``docker-php-ext-`` followed by the extension name itself.
+> Remember, by convention any extension config file should be named as `docker-php-ext-`` followed by the extension name itself.

-For example, if you wish to override ``opcache`` you should create the following file:
+For example, if you wish to override `opcache` (enabled by default) you should create the following file:
-``./docker/php/conf.d/docker-php-ext-opcache.ini`` and fill it with everything you need.
+`./docker/php/conf.d/docker-php-ext-opcache.ini` and fill it with everything you need.

-Same for ``xdebug``: ``./docker/php/conf.d/docker-php-ext-xdebug.ini``.
+If you wish to override `xdebug` (disabled by default), then create this file `./docker/php/conf.d/docker-php-ext-xdebug.ini` and change the needed configurations.